devAhmed28/devAhmed28/README.md

 ### About Me

-Computer Science graduate based in Egypt, focused on building clean, maintainable, and production-ready backend systems with **ASP.NET Core**.
+Computer Science graduate based in Egypt, specializing in **ASP.NET Core** backend development.

-I specialize in designing RESTful APIs using **Clean Architecture**, **CQRS**, and **MediatR**, with an emphasis on explicit, readable code over clever abstractions.
-Currently deepening core backend fundamentals (system design, EF Core, SQL, authentication patterns) while shipping real products targeted at the Egyptian and broader MENA markets.
+I build production-ready APIs using **Clean Architecture**, **CQRS**, and **MediatR**, with a strong focus on writing clear, maintainable, and explicit code.
+Currently deepening my backend fundamentals while building real products for the Egyptian and MENA markets.

-- 🎯 Actively seeking backend roles at Egyptian & MENA-region tech companies
+- 🎯 Looking for backend roles at Egyptian & MENA tech companies
-- 🏗️ Building practical products for local needs (recruitment platforms, student housing, etc.)
+- 🏗️ Building practical products (recruitment platforms, student housing solutions)
-- 🌱 Structured learning track covering system design, advanced EF Core, SQL performance, and CQRS patterns
+- 🌱 Actively studying system design, advanced EF Core, SQL performance, and CQRS patterns
-- 💬 Open to connecting with backend engineers, tech leads, and recruiters in the region
+- 💬 Open to connecting with backend developers and recruiters in the region

 ---